tetchel/shexter-client/shexter_client/daemon-readme.md

+# ShexterD

+The Shexter daemon notifies you whenever you get a new text message!

-## How to run the daemon on LINUX using BASH:
+## How to run the daemon persistantly on LINUX using BASH:
 ```
 # Make sure you are in the shexter_client directory
 ./shexterd.py & >/dev/null 2>&1         # NOTE: Logging is still done to shexterd.log even if you redirect output.